 The University will also respects confidentiality as provided by law.
 Confidentiality is different from privacy.
 Confidentiality in this context means that information shared only with campus or community professionals who have legal confidentiality (such as licensed counselors or therapists) will only be disclosed with the individual's express written permission or as provided by law (where there is a continuing threat of serious harm to the individual or others, or where there is suspected abuse or neglect of a minor; or where disclosure to a third party is otherwise legally required.)
-An individual can seek confidential assistance and support by speaking with specially designated confidential resources.
+An individual can seek confidential resources.
 For information regarding confidential resources for victims see Section 6-A (4).